YashKalia/GoGreenServer/README.md

 R�- Reality (Your current situation)
 - Are you actively working on your goal?
-At this moment we just started, so no, i�m not actively working yet on my goal.
+At this moment we just started, so no, I�m not actively working yet on my goal.

 - What is going well?
 We got to know each other at the first day and I think working together on this project will be a pleasurable experience.